cloudevents/sdk-go/README.md

 ### General

+- [ ] Add details to what the samples are showing.
+- [ ] Add a sample to show how to use the transport without the client.
 - [ ] increase `./pkg` code coverage to > 90%.
 (70% as of Feb 19, 2019)
 - [ ] Most tests are happy path, add sad path tests (edge cases).
 - [ ] Use contexts to override internal defaults.